 a rubbish blurred photo a thrilling action shot as he scampered away.
 Never mind, I did see another one a few days later.
 But you’ll need to take my word for it – that one was even more camera-shy.

-With top marks especially to Anne and Tim at the very beautiful, very comfortable Old Rectory, Caldbeck (this is a perfect example of all a good B&B should be – and cheap too!),
+and, with top marks especially, Anne and Tim’s very beautiful, very comfortable The Old Rectory, Caldbeck.
+This is a perfect example of all a good B&B should be – and cheap too.

 So, how was my walk overall?
 How did it rate against similar long distance walks?

 Well, I got a suntan, no blisters and lost half a stone!
 The clement weather was a big bonus (though actually, I did miss the challenge of snow and ice and even blizzards);

 the path was hugely varied with mountains and beaches, moorland and rivers, forests and farmland, more castles than I’ve mentioned and, of course, that Wall – there was just so very much to see and explore.

 It is only twenty miles longer than the Coast to Coast path and, with all due respect to Mr Wainwright, ‘my’ walk knocks his C2C into a cocked hat and boots it deftly over a nearby dry-stone wall.
 Or at least, I think so.